Canadian values: Multiculturalism

+The official state policy of multiculturalism is often cited as one of Canada's significant accomplishments and a key distinguishing element of Canadian identity.

 Gender equality and the role of women

-In 2016, the workforce participation rate for Canadian women was 70.2% (78.4% for males).

-Some believe that Elsie MacGill defined Canadian values.
-She was a pioneer for women in engineering and business, a war hero and a role model.

-Section 15 of the Canadian Charter of Rights and Freedoms prohibits discrimination on the basis of sex.

-In contrast, in the United States the Equal Rights Amendment was never ratified.
-Section 1 of that amendment would have granted "Equality of rights under the law shall not be denied or abridged by the United States or by any State on account of sex."

 Citing Canadian values, Canadian courts have rejected assertions that violence against women is in some circumstances acceptable because of one's religious and cultural beliefs.
 In the R v.
 Humaid decision, Justice Rutherford of the Ontario Superior Court of Justice stated: